 Synthetic heroin, fentanyl and carfentanil, are extremely dangerous.
 Just a tiny amount of fentanyl can lead to a fatal overdose.
 With carfentanil, a dose the size of a salt grain can lead to overdose and death.
 These synthetic forms of heroin are so dangerous and deadly that first responders to scenes where an opioid overdose may have occurred have to wear protective clothing.

-According to the National Institute on Drug Abuse, in 2018, synthetic opioids were involved in almost half of all opioid-related deaths.
+Synthetic opioids were involved in almost half of all opioid-related deaths.
 That was a 14 percent increase from 2010.
 There were more than 19,400 overdose deaths related to fentanyl and other synthetic opioids in 2018.
 That was significantly more than overdose deaths related only to prescription opioids: 17,087.
 It was also more than deaths from heroin alone: 15,489.

 Why Do People Use Synthetic Drugs?